TrunkBasedDevelopment/Website/about.md

   creditlink: http://mademistakes.com
 ---

 It is a branching model that promotes avoid shared development branches.
-We claim this makes for greater dev-team throughput, and less bugs, but requires discipline.
+We claim this makes for greater dev-team throughput, with less bugs.
+It does requires discipline though.

 ## Synopsis